shawngraham/hist3907o/workbook/docs/module-4/Exercises.md

 7. Click 'train topics' to run the algorithm.
 8. When it finishes, go to the folder you selected for output, and find the file 'all_topics.html' in the 'output_html' folder.
 Click on that, and you now have a browser-based way of navigating your topics and documents.
 In the output_csv folder created, you will find the same information as csv, which you could then input into a spreadsheet for other kinds of visualizations (which we'll talk about in class.)

 Make a note in your open notebook about your process and your observations.
+How does reading this material in this way change/challenge/or focus your understanding of the material?

 *Going Further* Remember when we did the Canadiana API and WGET exercises in Module 2?
 Somewhere on your machine you have a collection of those materials.
 Now, you can load those materials into the Topic Modeling Tool if you have all of the txt files in a single folder.
 In the case of the slavery documents, that was something like 7500 items.
 That's a lot of drag-and-drop.
 You can 'flatten' the folder structure so that all of the documents in your subfolders are put into a single folder.
 If you are on a Mac, [try these instructions](http://osxdaily.com/2015/02/11/flatten-nested-directory-structure-command-line/).
 On a PC, [try this one](http://superuser.com/questions/412982/win-7-copy-all-files-from-a-complex-folder-structure-to-one-folder) (there are scripts you can use, but for the time being this is probably simplest).
 Then, you can point your topic modeling tool at your flattened folder, and *boom* you have a topic model fitted to your collection.